Rain won’t disrupt Sonoma County grape harvest

 Sonoma County growers are nearing the halfway point of the 2018 grape harvest as light rainfall over the weekend has not so far disrupted picking.

-The rain that fell in Santa Rosa, measuring only 0.11 of an inch, and a storm that’s forecast to enter the area on Monday night should not cause significant problems with the harvest, local vintners said.
+The rain that fell in Santa Rosa, measuring only 0.11 of an inch, and a storm that’s forecast to remain in the area until Wednesday should not cause significant problems with the harvest, local vintners said.

 Rain can become a problem during the annual county grape harvest when it lingers and grapes aren’t allowed enough time to dry, which could lead to fruit rot, said Rhonda Smith, viticulture farm advisor for the UC Cooperative extension in Sonoma County.